University of Wisconsin Stout | Wisconsin's Polytechnic University

 Every teacher of reading, science, social studies, history, mathematics, the arts and English language learners can benefit from research-based instructional strategies that enable students to read and understand complex informational texts and content-rich nonfiction.

-This course addresses key issues and challenges concerning the teaching of language and content to English language learners from culturally and linguistically diverse backgrounds.
+This course includes key issues and challenges concerning the teaching of language and content to English language learners from culturally and linguistically diverse backgrounds.
 The activities include implementation and evaluation of reading interventions for struggling readers.
 You will learn how to enhance the overall level of reading achievement through building vocabulary, literal understanding, inferential reading, and creative content application to increase comprehension and retention.

 The Common Core's vision of disciplinary literacy includes literary nonfiction, as well as historical documents, scientific journals and technical manuals, biographies and autobiographies, essays, speeches, and information displayed in charts, graphs, or maps, digitally or in print.
 Helping students tackle complex examples of such genres across the disciplines—from English to engineering—bolsters their reading skills for work and higher education by building foundational knowledge, vocabulary, and literacy strategies.

 During the course, you will field test specific reading strategies with live subjects in your classroom.
 If you are not currently teaching, you may refer to the list below and work with an alternate source of students.

 Upon completion of this course, students will be able to:

 This class will help participants meet the International Reading Association Standards for Reading Professionals (IRA 2010)